 In the Manichean world view, a divine realm of Light opposes a realm of Darkness.
-It is, therefore, a pure dualistic world view.
+It is, therefore, a purely dualistic world view.
 Both powers are engaged in a permanent struggle, in which light sparks, the spirits of human beings, have been "captured" by the dark, material world.
 The believer's aim is to liberate these captured parts, which means that the spirit has to be more powerful than the body.

 When living creatures are killed, even when fruits are picked, the Light is wounded, and its captivity in this world prolonged.
 Procreation also contributes to the suffering of the Light's substance.